wingo/online-cse/online-cse.md

 which is sound as the args are substituted.
 In that case the reified cont will declare the predecessor's `args` formals instead.

-To implement online flow analysis recalculation, at each `visit` we will recompute the flow analysis from the immediate predecessors of the cont being visited.
+We implement online flow analysis recalculation in figure 19.
+At each `visit` we will recompute the flow analysis from the immediate predecessors of the cont being visited.
 This refines the analysis precisely in the forward direction, while continuing to treat back-edges conservatively.

-Figure 18: Online flow analysis recalculation
+Figure 19: Online flow analysis recalculation
 ```
 visit l args term out analysis:
   case recompute(analysis, l, out) of